brawyn77/GA-Connect/README.md

 *- Sketched by Luke.*

-## Working functionality & future functions to implement
+## Working functionality and future functions to implement
-We focused our time building a full-fledged backend which generates an API from database an authentication system for future account creation so users can edit their own profiles.
+We focused our time building a full-fledged backend API with a database authentication system for future account creation so users can edit their own profiles.

 On the front-end, we successfully used Backbone.js to develop a single page application which reads our API to render elements on the page such as user profile cards and user profile pages.